AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ### Recently-used styles in Theme Editor {#recently-used-styles-in-theme-editor}

-Theme editor caches upto 10 styles applied to a component.
+Theme editor caches up to ten styles applied to a component.
 You can use the cached styles with other component of a theme.
-Recently-used styles are available right below the selected component in sidebar as a list box.
-Initially, the recently-used styles list is empty.
+Recently used styles are available right below the selected component in sidebar as a list box.
+Initially, the recently used styles list is empty.

 ![asset-library](assets/asset-library.png)